 My first goal this year is learning how to build digital products.
 From prototype to launch.
 Building as little as possible, as scalable as possible.
 This might look like a template, a course, an e-book.
 I have no idea.
 All I know is that I'm taking steps towards passive income so I can spend time off-grid and traveling.

-The second goal would be to "build" a community of enthusiastic, curious humans interested in building their own definition of freedom.
+The second goal would be to "build" a community of enthusiastic, curious humans interested in building their own vision of freedom.
 Because I truly believe life is about defining freedom so you can go after it and live it.